-- 1.9 The Well-being of Future Generations Act 2015 concerns the embedding of the principle of sustainable development into all of the work carried out by public bodies and places a requirement on all public bodies to set out how they will progress the 7 well-being goals set out in the Act.
+- 1.12 The Well-being of Future Generations Act 2015 concerns the embedding of the principle of sustainable development into all of the work carried out by public bodies and places a requirement on all public bodies to set out how they will progress the 7 well-being goals set out in the Act.
 As overarching sustainable development framework for Wales it is essential that sustainability appraisal of Pembrokeshire Coast National Park Authority's replacement Local Development Plan has full regard for the Act and its goals.
 The Local Development Plan Manual Edition 2 also considers that a sound Local Development Plan must have regard for the Well-being goals of the Act.
-This is done through the Sustainability Appraisal of the replacement Local Development Plan and the Equalities Impact Assessment. - 1.10 The Sustainability Appraisal Scoping Report has examined the compatibility and coverage between the Sustainability Appraisal Objectives and the 7 well-being goals of the Well-being of Future Generations Act 2015.
+This is done through the Sustainability Appraisal of the replacement Local Development Plan and the Equalities Impact Assessment. - 1.13 The Sustainability Appraisal Scoping Report has examined the compatibility and coverage between the Sustainability Appraisal Objectives and the 7 well-being goals of the Well-being of Future Generations Act 2015.
 The Sustainability Appraisal Objectives are largely compatible with the Well-being goals, with the majority of the goals being contributed to by at least seven of the Sustainability Appraisal Objectives.
-The exception is "A more equal Wales", which has very minimal coverage within the Sustainability Appraisal criteria.
-The Plan's Equalities Impact Assessment will ensure that this well-being goal is more effectively considered during the Local Development Plan revision (see below).